Mentor Program for Individuals

 I help you by ferreting out the precise resources you need.
 You don’t need to re-invent the wheel, but you do need to find ones that fit your needs.

 An executive director of a grassroots nonprofit organization accomplished the following.
 His goal was to help his group access to income.
 During his experience, he

-- Brainstormed different projects that would appeal to donors
+- Brainstormed different projects to appeal to donors

 - Completed and submitted two proposals with detailed project budgets

 - Followed-up with the donors to answer additional questions and hosted a site visit